Rishi Sunak aims to bring factions together in cabinet reshuffle

 Mr Sunak has also brought back some key supporters to senior roles - like Dominic Raab, Steve Barclay and Oliver Dowden.
 They were key figures in his campaign throughout the summer, rewarded for their loyalty with roles back in government.

-Mr Dowden's return was welcomed by former Cabinet minister Sir David Lidington, who said: "No-one in the current government has a sharper understanding of the machinery of government, and how to turn slogans and paper projects into practical outcomes."
+Mr Dowden's return was welcomed by former cabinet minister Sir David Lidington, who said: "No-one in the current government has a sharper understanding of the machinery of government, and how to turn slogans and paper projects into practical outcomes."

 Simon Hart has also been brought in as chief whip, responsible for party discipline and MPs' welfare.
 This role will be key, after months of internal infighting, to anticipate any potential rebellions or conflicts and keep Tory MPs toeing the party line.